 U.S. nuclear-power generation rose for a third day, led by the biggest gain since November in the West, as Entergy Corp.
-(ETR) boosted output at the 1,297-megawatt Grand Gulf 1 reactor in Mississippi.
+(ETR:US) boosted output at the 1,297-megawatt Grand Gulf 1 reactor in Mississippi.

 Production nationwide advanced 1.1 percent to 94,308 megawatts, or 93 percent of capacity, the highest level since Sept.
 9, according to U.S. Nuclear Regulatory Commission data compiled by Bloomberg.
 Output was 2.2 percent less than a year ago with six of 104 nuclear reactors offline.